nordnet/cordova-universal-links-plugin/README.md

 - `<host>` - hostname;
 - `<path>` - path component.

-For example, if your `config.xml` file looks like that:
+For example, if your `config.xml` file looks like this:

 ```xml
 <universal-links>